Top 40+ Golang Interview Questions and Answers

 - Normal error flows should not use panic/recover

-Question 30: Explain the concept of mutex in Go and when to use it.
+Question 30: Explain the concept of a mutex in Go and when to use it.

 Mutex protects shared resources in concurrent programs: